LAKE ERIE COLLEGE OF OSTEOPATHIC MEDICINE

 - Knowingly exposing another individual to a sexually transmitted disease or virus without that individual’s knowledge; and

-- Inducing incapacitation for the purpose of making another person vulnerable to non-consensual sexual
+- Inducing incapacitation for the purpose of making another person vulnerable to non-consensual sexual activity.

 Sexual harassment means conduct on the basis of sex that satisfies one or more of the following: